 Dear Parishioners & Friends –

 Recently, Governor Evers issued a month-long “Safer at Home” Order to help slow the spread of COVID-19, to try to flatten the curve and to help save lives.
 The order began March 25 (you can read that full order here.) and on April 16, the “Safer at Home” order has been extended to May 26, pending any superseding orders that could be issued (you can read that full order here).
 On July 30, Governor Tony Evers issued Executive Order 82, declaring a public health emergency, and corresponding Emergency Order 1, regarding face coverings in certain situations for people over the age of 5.
 The mask order is effective Saturday, August 1, 2020 until September 28, 2020.
 (You can read that full emergency order here and you can read the full executive order here).
 Face coverings are required to be worn whenever you are indoors or in an enclosed space, other than a private residence, and other people are present in the same room or space.
 Again Recently, Archbishop Listecki released the Catholic Comeback detailing our return to the public celebration of Mass.

 WHAT DOES THIS MEAN FOR ST. JOHN VIANNEY?

 - With Masses with limited capacity obviously comes the lack of offertory giving.
 Parishioners are encouraged to make use of our online giving through FaithDirect, electronic transfer of funds, or simply mail in your offertory, to assist the existence of our parish at this time of crisis.

 - Parish Operations have transitioned to accommodate the safer-at-home order.
 We will have select staff available and working remotely.
 All Directors, Teachers, and Leadership staff will be available by email only.
 Voicemails on church phone lines will be periodically checked.

 - Essential Ministries who serve the most vulnerable in our community will continue but with modifications.
 Because of the building closures, access is limited and should be coordinated with your ministry leader and staff liaison.
 Social distancing is always needed.

-- Virtual Learning will continue for our school students as we’ve been doing.
+- Students in our school are in person five days a week.
 Precious photos of our wonderful teachers and students are posted regularly on our Facebook page.